 1. Market Your Business

 This is probably the most common solution to any slowing business environment.
 However, just because it is the most common doesn’t mean it is necessarily right.
-While adding more pressure to your sales staff, conducting a large marketing campaign, or spending more on advertising might work in the short term, you might be missing something in the details.
+While adding more pressure on your sales staff, conducting a large marketing campaign, or spending more on advertising might work in the short term, you might be missing something in the details.

-This is why finding why business is slowing first helps.
+This is why finding out why business is slowing first helps.
 If you learn your competitor adjusted their value propositions, that could be where your extra business is going.
 Therefore, marketing more business may not be helpful.